IDEA-Research-Group/AMADEUS/README.md

 ### Keyword-based manual analysis

-By running the program in this mode, AMADEUS will use provided keywords to retrieve potentially related CVE flaws and vector attacks on an online vulnerability database (NVD).
+By running the program in this mode, AMADEUS will use provided keywords to retrieve potentially related CVE flaws and vector attacks on the NVD offline vulnerability database.

 To provide your own keywords and perform a search based on them:
 ```$ python main.py -k "YOUR_KEYWORD"```